The longest serving Trade Association for Qualified Chimney Sweeps

 8. The public will be advised of the necessity for regular chimney sweeping and will be invited to ask for a list of Members

-9. Members must use the NACS Certificate of Chimney Sweeping on completion of a sweeping contract
+9. Members must issue the NACS Certificate of Chimney Sweeping (Copyright) for each chimney cleaned on the day

 10. At all times, Members will be expected to be loyal to the aims and objectives of the Association, and not bring the Association into disrepute